OpenDMA/opendma-spec/OpenDMA-Spec.md

 where the qualifier can be omitted (null).

-The qualifier “opendma.org” is reserved for this architecture specification.
+The qualifier “opendma” is reserved for this architecture specification.

+If a qualified name is represented as simple string, the qualifier and the name a separated by the colon character.

 #### §2 Data types